 Mr. Berns served as the Chief Operating Officer and Chief Financial Officer of TripleLift, an advertising technology company, from May 2020 to December 2022, and previously served as Chief Financial Officer of GTT Communications, Inc., a multinational telecommunications and internet service provider ("GTT Communications"), from April 2020 to December 2020.
 GTT Communications filed for voluntary reorganization under Chapter 11 of the U.S. Bankruptcy Code in October 2021, approximately 10 months after Mr. Berns resigned.
 Prior to GTT Communications, Mr. Berns served as Chief Financial Officer of Shutterstock, Inc. ("Shutterstock"), a provider of stock photography, stock footage, stock music and editing tools, from September 2015 to June 2019 and as Chief Operating Officer and Co-Chief Operating Officer of Shutterstock from March 2017 to March 2019 and March 2019 to June 2019, respectively.
-Prior to joining Shutterstock, Mr. Berns served as Executive

-Whe President and Chief Reade, and Procedure of Tributen Media & Corpany from 2018, to 2018 no set Executive Wine President and Officer of TWM LLC, the Company's predecessor, and President, Chief Financial Officer and Director of MDC Partners, Inc. He previously held several senior financial positions at the Interpublic Group of Companies, Inc. and Revlon.
-Mr. Berns has previously served as a board member of Forum Merger Corp., Forum Merger II Corp., Forum Merger III Corp., Forum Merger IV Corp., LivePerson, Inc. and Shutterstock.
-Mr. Berns received a B.S. in Business and Economics from Lehigh University and an Executive MBA in Finance from New York University, Stern School of Business.
+Prior to joining Shutterstock, Mr. Berns served as Executive Vice President and Chief Financial Officer of Tribune Media Company from 2013 to 2015, and Executive Vice President and Chief Financial Officer of Revlon, Inc. ("Revlon") from 2009 to 2013.
+Prior to that, Mr. Berns served as the Chief Financial Officer of TWM LLC, the Company's predecessor, and President, Chief Financial Officer and Director of MDC Partners, Inc. He previously held several senior financial positions at the Interpublic Group of Companies, Inc. and Revlon.
+Mr. Berns has previously served as a board member of Forum Merger Corp., Forum Merger II Corp., Forum Merger III Corp., Forum Merger III Corp., Forum Lehigh University and an Executive MBA in Finance from New York University, Stern School of Business.